Hogeschool-Windesheim/conditioned-goods-use-case/Api/readme.md

 ```
 npm install
 ```
-Copy the `.env-example` file and rename it to `.env` and fill in the environment to your own values.
+Copy the `.env-example` file and rename it to `.env` and fill in the variables to your own values.
 The values inside the `.env` file will be available in the code through `process.env.{variable_name}`.
 Registered variables are:
 - PORT: Port of the server (for example: 8080).

 ### Running the Api
-If all of the abouve requirements and step are followed it is possible to run the Api:
+If all of the above requirements and step are followed it is possible to run the Api:

 Run the follwing command:
 ```